yabinmeng/tombstone_counter/README.md

 </dependency>
 ```

-For using this tool against DSE 6.0+, the OSS C* library won't work and the DSE C* library is needed, which is NOT available on Maven central library.
+To use this tool against DSE 6.0+, the OSS C* library won't work and the DSE C* library is needed, which is NOT available on Maven central library.
 We need to add DSE C* library in a local repository, which is achieved by the following dependency setting in "build.gradle" file.

 ```
 dependencies {